-Disclosure: I'm not a pet expert and I don't wish to claim expertise I don't have.
+Disclosure: I'm not a pet expert nor do I wish to claim expertise I don't have.
 I am a person who has lived with dogs for many decades.
-I am a person who has experienced claustrophobia and knows what that feels like.
+I am a person who has experienced claustrophobia and understands what it feels like.
 Because I don't work in the pet industry, or am affiliated with any organizations, my words are not governed by an association's protocols or rules.
 I have no fear of being ridiculed for anthropomorphizing as I am as comfortable attributing human commonalities to other species, as much as I am our differences.
 And, like many of you, I am confident I have the good sense to know when something is not right.
 I have a request for those who promote and recommend crates as convenient babysitters, please stop.